PublicNTP/website/README.md

-yarn install
-npm start
+##Installing on local machine
+Run `npm install` or `yarn install`
+To start the local server run `npm start`

-Note:
+> Note:
-Partials are not registered with gulp so if any changes take place in a partial The project will need to be manually restarted.
+> Partials are not registered with gulp so if any changes take place in a partial
+> The project will need to be manually restarted.

 Stack:
 Node + express,